 - Hold a college degree or have equivalent work experience.

-- Be willing to commit to at least one year in the U.S. or two years abroad to full time post-graduate service.
+- Be willing to commit to at least one year in the U.S. or two years abroad to full time service and community living.

-- Have a general understanding of the values of community, social justice, simple living, and spirituality.
+- Be excited by a commitment to the values of community, social justice, simple living, and spirituality.

 - Have a sense of humor.
 The JVC experience is full of new and challenging adventures, so being flexible and having the ability to laugh is important.